 Action # Title Description Total Funds Contributing 2.1 Social-Emotional Learning Skills Continue to provide time for class meetings in each classroom with assistance from school counselor.
-Counseling assistance will be provided to classrooms based on individual classroom or student need. \$4,743.00 No 2.2 Student Attendance To address the lower attendance rates of our unduplicated student population, student attendance will be communicated to parents regularly, students will be acknowledged three times a year for perfect attendance, and classes will be acknowledged monthly for highest attendance rates. \$4,367.00 Yes 2.3 Remove Action- School Climate Multi-tiered systems of support (MTSS), PBIS monthly virtue \$0.00 No
+Counseling assistance will be provided to classrooms based on individual classroom or student need by both school counselor and our mental health clinician. \$4,743.00 No 2.2 Student Attendance To address the lower attendance rates of our unduplicated student population, student attendance will be communicated to parents regularly, students will be acknowledged three times a year for perfect attendance, and classes will be acknowledged monthly for highest attendance rates. \$4,504.59 Yes 2.3 Remove Action- School Climate Multi-tiered systems of support (MTSS), PBIS monthly virtue \$0.00 No

-Action # Title Description Total Funds Contributing 2.4 Student Leadership Opportunitites Sponsor Club Live activities, student run assemblies on campus, host talent show, and other school activities. \$1,717.00 No 2.5 Remove action- Parent Participation Encourage parent participation on campus events throughout the year to promote a positive connection between school and home. \$0.00 No 2.6 Parent Communication Communication with parents to include weekly school newsletter and monthly class newsletters, personal phone calls/emails and school all call system. \$2,108.00 No 2.7 School Safety Maintain a safe, clean, and inviting school campus and playground.
+Action # Title Description Total Funds Contributing 2.4 Student Leadership Opportunitites Sponsor Club Live activities, student run assemblies on campus, host talent show, and other school activities. \$1,723.00 No 2.5 Remove action- Parent Participation Encourage parent participation on campus events throughout the year to promote a positive connection between school and home. \$0.00 No 2.6 Parent Communication Communication with parents to include weekly school newsletter and monthly class newsletters, personal phone calls/emails and school all call system. \$2,318.00 No 2.7 School Safety Maintain a safe, clean, and inviting school campus and playground.
 Provide students with health and safety information, and practice protocols, such as appropriate hand-washing and how to participate in fire drills.
 Train staff in safety awareness, including child safety, CPR, CPI, de-escalation, and active-shooter training.
-Consider participating in the county's program to include regular visits with the school resource officer/juvenile specialist. \$525.00 No
+Consider participating in the county's program to include regular visits with the school resource officer/juvenile specialist. \$500.00 No

-Goal Analysis [2021-22]
+Goal Analysis [2022-23]

 An analysis of how this goal was carried out in the previous year.

 A description of any substantive differences in planned actions and actual implementation of these actions.